 Data lakes and data warehouses are used in organizations to aggregate multiple sources of data, but vary in its users and optimizations.

-Think of a data lake as where streams and rivers of data from various sources meet.
+Think of a data lake as where streams of data from various sources meet.
 All data is allowed, no matter if it is structured or unstructured and no processing is done to the data until after it is in the data lake.
-It is highly attractive to data scientists, applications that are leveraging the data for AI/ML where new ways of using the data are possible.
+It is highly attractive to data scientists and applications that leverage data for AI/ML where new ways of using the data are possible.

 A data warehouse is a centralized place for structured data to be analyzed for specific purposes related to business insights.
 The requirements for reporting is known ahead of time during the planning and design of a data warehouse and the ETL process.